zjhmale/coq-serapi/README.md

 ### Building

-_The build system is work in progress. coq/coq#187 needs to be completed before we upload SerAPI to Opam._

 Building `sertop` requires OPAM and Coq 8.6.
-We will also provide an experimental branch tracking trunk soon.
+We may provide an experimental branch tracking master depending on its stability.

-0. The current supported ocaml version is 4.02.3
+0. The current supported ocaml version is 4.03.0
-   ``$ opam switch 4.02.3 && eval `opam config env` ``
+   ``$ opam switch 4.03.0 && eval `opam config env` ``
 1. Install the needed packages:
-   `$ opam install ocamlfind ppx_import cmdliner core_kernel sexplib ppx_sexp_conv`
+   `$ opam install ocamlfind ocamlbuild ppx_import cmdliner core_kernel sexplib ppx_sexp_conv`
 2. Download and compile coq 8.6.
 We recommend:
    `$ ./configure -local && make -j $NJOBS`
-3. Edit the `myocamlbuild.ml` file to add the location of your Coq sources.
+3. Edit the `COQPATH` variable in `Makefile` to add the location of your Coq sources.
+You can also override it with `make COQPATH=$path_to_coq`.
-4. `make` should build `sertop`.
+4. `make` will build `sertop`.

+Additionally, you can use `build_js.sh` to build the javascript backend, this is less well-supported.

 ### Emacs mode